terms and conditions

 - These Terms and Conditions will apply to the purchase of the goods by you (the Customer or you).
 We are TrooFoods Ltd, whose brand name is Troo, a company registered in England and Wales under number 9866608 whose registered office is at Le Choix, The Bayle, Folkestone, Kent, CT20 1SQ with email address [email protected]; (the Supplier or us or we).

 - These are the terms on which we sell all Goods to you.
 By ordering any of the Goods, you agree to be bound by these Terms and Conditions.
 By ordering any of the Services, you agree to be bound by these Terms and Conditions.
 You can only purchase the Goods from the Website if you are eligible to enter into a contract and are at least 18 years old.

 - Consumer means an individual acting for purposes which are wholly or mainly outside his or her trade, business, craft or profession;

 - Contract means the legally-binding agreement between you and us for the supply of the Goods;

-- Delivery Location means the location where the Goods are to be supplied, as set out in the Order;
+- Delivery Location means the location where the Goods are to be supplied to, as set out in the Shipping Address on the Order;

 - Durable Medium means paper or email, or any other medium that allows information to be addressed personally to the recipient, enables the recipient to store the information in a way accessible for future reference for a period that is long enough for the purposes of the information, and allows the unchanged reproduction of the information stored;